LuceleneL/Portparser.v2/README.md

 # The Available Model
 This model is available in the contents of the directory `Portparser_v2_model`.
-SInce this file is too large for Git Hub - 1.53 Gb - there it is available for download [here](https://drive.google.com/file/d/1fus6fz3XTUZIVXM58T-ygemCbuFzQnqf/view?usp=sharing).
+Since this file is too large for Git Hub - 1.53 Gb - it is available for download [here](https://drive.google.com/file/d/1fus6fz3XTUZIVXM58T-ygemCbuFzQnqf/view?usp=sharing).

 To use this model with Latin Pipe you need to:
 - install Latin Pipe in your machine - see the requirements and instructions at [Latin Pipe page](https://github.com/ufal/evalatin2024-latinpipe);
 - download (click [here](https://drive.google.com/file/d/1fus6fz3XTUZIVXM58T-ygemCbuFzQnqf/view?usp=sharing)) and unzip the directory `Portparser_v2_model` to the same location of your Latin Pipe code file (`latinpipe_evalatin24.py`);